MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 ```

 Constant index buffer is created with `GetRenderContext().CreateBuffer()` and settings initialized using
-`Rhi::BufferSettings::ForIndexBuffer(...)` function which takes index data size in bytes and index format.
+`Rhi::BufferSettings::ForIndexBuffer(...)` function, which takes index data size in bytes and index format.
-The data of index buffer in set with `IBuffer::SetData` call which takes an array of sub-resources.
+The data of the index buffer is set with the `IBuffer::SetData` call, which takes an array of sub-resources.
-In case of index buffer we need to provide only one default sub-resource with data pointer and data size.
+In the case of the index buffer, we need to provide only one default sub-resource with a data pointer and data size.

-Volatile vertex buffers are created for each frame with `GetRenderContext().CreateBuffer(...)` and settings initialized using
+Volatile vertex buffers are created for each frame with `GetRenderContext().CreateBuffer(...)` and settings initialized
-`Rhi::BufferSettings::ForVertexBuffer(...)` so that they can be updated independently:
+using `Rhi::BufferSettings::ForVertexBuffer(...)` so that they can be updated independently: while one vertex buffer data
-while one vertex buffer data is updated for current frame, other frames are rendered using their own dedicated vertex buffers.
+is updated for the current frame, other frames are rendered using their own dedicated vertex buffers.
+Buffers are created
-Buffers are created in volatile mode, which enables more effective synchronous data updates (aka map-updates).
+in volatile mode, which enables more effective synchronous data updates (aka map-updates).
+Each vertex buffer is
-Each vertex buffer is encapsulated in the buffer set with `Rhi::BufferSet(Rhi::BufferType::Vertex, { vertex_buffer })`,
+encapsulated in the buffer set with `Rhi::BufferSet(Rhi::BufferType::Vertex, { vertex_buffer })`, used for render command
-used for render command list encoding in `SetVertexBuffers(...)`.
+list encoding in `SetVertexBuffers(...)`.

-Render command lists are created for each frame using `m_render_cmd_queue.CreateRenderCommandList(...)` function,
+Render command lists are created for each frame using the `m_render_cmd_queue.CreateRenderCommandList(...)` function,
-same as in [HelloTriangle](../01-HelloTriangle) tutorial.
+the same as in the [HelloTriangle](../01-HelloTriangle) tutorial.

 ```cpp
 class HelloTriangleApp final : public GraphicsApp